 The modern buildings and restored historic structures punctuating the downtown skyline give graphic evidence of the city's business vitality.
-Nashville has long been known as a center of banking, finance, and insurance.
+Nashville has long been known as a center of banking, finance, publishing, and insurance.
 The rapid expansion of manufacturing and service operations since 1960 has completed a picture of prosperity that resists the swings of national economic cycles.
 Nashville is home base for a number of major national corporations, including Hospital Corporation of America, Genesco, Capitol Airways, and Aladdin Industries.
-Many major manufacturing installations-among them Dupont, Ford, Avco, and Datsun-are located in the Nashville area.
+Many major manufacturing installations-among them Dupont, Ford, Avco, and Nissan-are located in the area.

 Nashville is the state capital, and government agencies constitute a substantial portion of the city's economic base.
-Major state departments and agencies are within a few minutes of the Vanderbilt campus.
 In addition, the city's sixteen colleges and universities include two major medical centers-Vanderbilt and Meharry Medical College-and the study of medicine is enriched by Nashville's status as a regional medical center for the Southeastern states.